 The campaign name corresponds to the name of the email in Cordial, and will update with each message.
 Using the Global Link Append feature, you can set the above string as the message default and eliminate manual entry at the message level forever!

-Custom Keys allow you to send extra information with push messages that can be used inside other applications or systems.
+Custom Keys allow you to send extra information with mobile app messages (push or in-app notifications) that can be used inside other applications or systems.
 Custom keys can be data, such as campaign identifiers for analytics tracking, user information, or to customize the look-and-feel of the application for brand guidelines.
-This is the architecture of a Push Notification with a custom key.
+This is the architecture of a mobile app message with a custom key.